keithbuhler/classicalschools/index.md

 ## Contribute

+We welcome contributions to the site, [just send us an email.](emailto:info@buhlerreport.com)

+Contributions might include:

+1. Tell us about your school if it's not on the list.
+2. Offer updated information (website link, grade levels served, etc.)
-We welcome well-reasoned, well-researched reviews of these schools by those personally acquainted with them -- such as administrators, teachers, parents, current or former students.
-[Send us an email.](emailto:info@buhlerreport.com)
+2. Give us a well-reasoned, well-researched review of one of these schools.
+We especially welcome reviews from those personally acquainted with them -- such as administrators, teachers, parents, current or former students.

 ----